SupremeCommanderMaps/SurvivalVersus/README.md

 * Bounty Hunters will now attack targets in the bottom team (rather than glitch and sit idly in the center)
 * All Bounty  Hunters now teleport out once their target has been killed (rather than a few glitching and remaining)
 * Improved target areas selection of random event units
-* Indestructible transports can no longer be captured or reclaimed

 **Paragon Wars mode**